 1. Choose a plan

-As mentioned earlier, RingCentral offers four different pricing plans:
+As mentioned earlier, RingCentral offers three different pricing plans:

 If you end up not liking what RingCentral has to offer, you can take advantage of their 30-Day Money-Back Guarantee.
 Just keep in mind you can’t get a refund for any unused prepaid charges (like toll-free minutes).
 And if you don’t cancel within the 30-day period on an annual plan, you’re trapped until the contract expires.